coolchigi/cloudprojects/OpenApi-sam/READMe.md

    - Choose the checkmark icon to save your changes.

 Now, only users who are authenticated through the Cognito user pool can access your API.

+#### MESSAGE CACHING
+We can enable API caching in API Gateway to cache our endpoint's response.
+This helps us reduced the number of calls made to you our backend...improving latency of the requests made to the API

+`TTL(time to live`) - the time in which our cached responses has to live or stay stored

+- Enable caching to API Stage

+#### MESSAGE THROTTLING
+- To prevent your API from being overwhelmed by too many requests, API Gateway throttles request to your API.
+- Throttle limits are pre-defined steady state and burst throttling limits set at the account/regional level.
+- Can setup usage plans to restrict client request submissions to within specified request rates and quotes.